Sarah McKune, PhD

 About Dr. Sarah McKune

-Sarah L. McKune, MPH, Ph.D. is an Assistant Professor in the Department of Environmental and Global Health and the Center for African Studies.
+Sarah L. McKune, MPH, Ph.D. is a Research Assistant Professor in the Department of Environmental and Global Health and the Center for African Studies.
 She holds a B.A. in French and Sociology from Wofford College in Spartanburg, S.C., and earned a Master’s in Public Health from Emory University in 2002.
 She completed a Ph.D. in Interdisciplinary Ecology at the University of Florida’s School for Natural Resources and the Environment in 2012 and was a Post-Doctoral Fellow for a collaborative effort between UF and the CGIAR’s collaborative research program on Climate Change, Agriculture, and Food Security (CCAFS).

 Dr. McKune joined PHHP in 2013 as the Director of Public Health Programs, a position from which she ran the campus and online MPH and Public Health Certificate programs for the College.
 In 2016, she joined the Department of Environmental and Global Health in a joint appointment with the Center for African Studies at the University of Florida.
 She is affiliate faculty in the School for Natural Resources and the Environment and advises students from a variety of units across campus, including Sustainable Development, Anthropology, Food and Resource Economics, Medical Geography, and Sociology, as well as those operated by EGH, including Public Health and One Health.